opflucker/NetCoreResults/README.md

 ```

 Methods `ToError()` an `ToError<T>()` introduce a potencial invalid use
-that can not be enforced at compile time: When used with a successful result.
+that can not be avoided at compile time: When used with a successful result.
 This use corresponds to a program bug, so it is signaled at execution time
 throwing exception `InvalidResultUseException`.